 The Onekawa Te Mawhai Regional Park, on the spectacular headland between the Ōhiwa Harbour and Bryans Beach, was opened by the Upokorehe hapū and the Bay of Plenty Regional Council in 2010.

-Travel west on State Highway 2 towards Whakatāne.
-Turn right into Ōhiwa Beach Road toward the Ōhiwa Beach motor camp, follow the signs and the carpark is on the right before you reach the campground.
-Alternatively follow Ōhiwa Beach Road around the estuary, the carpark is off Bryan Road on the right.
+Once on Ōhiwa Beach Road, turn left into Ōhiwa Harbour Road towards the Ōhiwa Beach Tasman holiday park, follow the signs and the carpark is on the right just before you reach the holiday park.
+Alternatively follow Ōhiwa Beach Road around the Waiōtahe estuary, the carpark is off Bryan Road on the right.

 Distance from Ōpōtiki: 15 kilometres (approx 10 minutes)

 Distance from Whakatāne: 40 kilometres (approx 35 minutes)